echobind/react-native-template/README.md

 - Detox for E2E tests
 - Emotion Native for styling

-Dev Productivity:
+🏆 Dev Productivity:

-- Hygen templates to easily generate components, screens, and utils with tests and stories
+- [Hygen](http://www.hygen.io/) templates to easily generate components, screens, and utils with tests and stories.
-- reactotron
+- Reactotron pre-configured for [React Native](https://github.com/infinitered/reactotron/blob/master/docs/quick-start-react-native.md) and [Storybook](https://github.com/infinitered/reactotron/blob/master/docs/plugin-storybook.md)
-- vscode settings for common overrides
+- vscode settings for common overrides (🎨 Colors, formatOnSave and rulers width that matches prettier)
-- default scripts for icon generation
+- default Fastlane scripts for icon generation
-- global styles
+- global styles and colors
-- react-nativation preconfigured with a few common setups
+- react-navigation preconfigured with a common setup

-CI / Deployment:
+🤖 CI / Deployment:

-- CircleCI preconfigured for fast build times
+- CircleCI preconfigured for React Native.
+Fast build times!
 - Fastlane lanes for alpha, beta, and production releases.
-These should be run on CI!
+These should be run on CI only!
 - AppCenter integration for easy alpha distribution

 ## Setup